Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Methodology

 \subsection{Parent-galaxy samples}

 Our study is limited to galaxies with a stellar mass higher than $10^9\Msun$within a-$30$-$\pkpc$ spherical aperture\footnote{It should be noted that this is a higher stellar mass cut than the one used to identify voids.
-The reason for this is that at stellar mass higher than this limit, we ensure that the properties and evolution of the galaxies are well captured.}.

-We determine the distance between the centre of each galaxy, defined as the position of the minimum potential well, and the centre of all voids (given by the void catalogue).
-Then, each galaxy is associated with the void whose centre is the closest to its centre of mass.
-This ensures that each galaxy is associated with a unique void.
-This distance will be referred to as the void-centric distance from now on.
+The reason for higher stellar mass cut in this study is to ensure that the properties and evolution of the galaxies are well captured.
+As a consequence, the number of galaxies are the same order of magnitude as the number of voids.}.
+We determine the distance between the centre of each galaxy, defined as the position of the minimum potential well, and the centre of all voids provided by the void catalogue.
+Each galaxy is then paired with the void whose centre is the closest to the centre of the galaxy.
+This ensures that each galaxy is paired a unique void.
+This distance will henceforth be referred to as the void-centric distance.
 To determine the environmental effects of the large-scale structure on the galaxies, we consider the shape of the void density profiles, as shown in Fig.~7 of \citet{paillas2017}.
 The density of the voids in their inner regions is nearly constant and much smaller than the mean galaxy number density.
 As we approach to the void boundaries, the density rises steeply, peaking at the void radius and converging to the mean on larger scales.
-Taking this into account, we split the selected galaxies into four samples based on their relative proximity to the closest void in terms of their radius: \begin{itemize} \item {\bf Inner void:} galaxies are defined as those whose centre is separated from the closest void by a distance between $0$ and $0.8\Rvoid$, where $\Rvoid$ is the radius of the closest void. \item {\bf Outer void:} galaxies whose separation to the closest void is between $0.8\Rvoid$ and $\Rvoid$. \item {\bf Wall:} galaxies are those located between $\Rvoid$ and $1.4\Rvoid$. \item {\bf Skeleton:} galaxies are those located beyond $1.4\,\Rvoid$.
+Taking this into account, we split the selected galaxies into four samples based on their void-centric distance and in terms of the void radius: \begin{itemize} \item {\bf Inner void:} galaxies are defined as those whose minimum void-centric distance is between $0$ and $0.8\Rvoid$, where $\Rvoid$ is the radius of the closest void. \item {\bf Outer void:} galaxies whose minimum void-centric distance is between $0.8\Rvoid$ and $\Rvoid$. \item {\bf Wall:} galaxies are those located between $\Rvoid$ and $1.4\Rvoid$. \item {\bf Skeleton:} galaxies are those located beyond $1.4\,\Rvoid$.

 \end{itemize}

 In total, we identified $513$ inner void galaxies, $588$ outer void galaxies, $7723$ wall and $4376$ skeleton galaxies, of which $492$, $528$, $4597$ and $1783$ are centrals, respectively.
 This results in 7400 central galaxies in total.
 Notably, each sample contains a different fraction of satellite galaxies, with the skeleton sample having a satellite fraction of $0.63$ whereas $0.05$ of the void galaxies are satellites.
 Because of this significant variation in the fraction of satellites, hereafter, we focus exclusively on the central galaxies in each sample.
 In sections \ref{sec:galprop} and \ref{sec:assembly}, we select smaller samples by requesting to match the same stellar mass distribution of outer, wall and skeleton galaxies to the one of the central galaxies in the inner voids.
 Hence, the resulting subsamples comprise $492$ for inner voids, $461$ for outer voids, $3082$ for walls, and $1208$ for skeleton galaxies.